JetBrains/teamcity-documentation/topics/custom-chart.md

 ## Managing Custom Charts Manually

-To manually create custom charts to be displayed in the TeamCity web UI, configure the `<TeamCity Data Directory>/config/projects/<[ProjectID](identifier.md)>/project-config.xml` file.
+To manually create custom charts to be displayed in the TeamCity UI, configure the `<TeamCity Data Directory>/config/projects/<[ProjectID](identifier.md)>/project-config.xml` file.
 The file has the `<project-extensions>` element which contains all project features, including custom charts.
 For each chart an `<extention>` element is added.

 Charts can also be configured via [Kotlin DSL](kotlin-dsl.md).
 Example configuration: